mishelashala/blog/003-encapsulation.md

 The cool thing about this approach is that we can create as many  objects as we want.

-Every time we execute the function `person` we create a new function scope, and a new closure (thru the function getApiKey).
-So, every object created thru `person` has it'sown reference to a unique scope with unique values.
+Every time we execute the function `person` we create a new function scope, and a new closure (thru the function `getApiKey`).
+So, every object created thru `person` has its own reference to a unique scope with unique values.

 If we try to add a property `apiKey` to the object, there's nothing to stop us.